smaclell/smaclell.github.io/_drafts/linq-to-moq.md

 {% endhighlight %}

 This can take some getting used to and looks wonky at first, but for really simple situations I think this will simplify my test setup.

-**Summary**

-I hope you liked these Moq features for simplifying your test setup.
+I hope you like this Moq feature and try it out soon.
 Enjoy.

 <hr />